HHS/simpler-grants-gov/DOCUMENTATION.md

 12. Meta documents (such as this one) must also follow these rules.
 13. These rules only apply to engineering documentation.
 14. These rules should be actively enforced.
 Which is to say: request changes inside of PRs that don't follow these rules.
-15. This document has no about about when something should be documentation, only how and where it should be documented.
+15. This document has no opinion about when something should be documentation, only how and where it should be documented.
 16. This is a lot of rules so don't be rude if someone forgets some of them.